2001 Malaysian Grand Prix: Post-race

 Fisichella apologised to the Benetton team over the radio for missing his starting position that led to the start being aborted.
 He said that he was focused on ensuring his car was setup to his liking and only saw the vehicle ahead of him.
 The Benetton team principal Flavio Briatore did not reprimand Fisichella, but praised him for moving to seventh place before retiring.
-The result extended Michael Schumacher's lead in the Drivers' Championship to 10 points over Barrichello and Coulthard, tied for second place.
+The result extended Michael Schumacher's lead in the World Drivers' Championship to 10 championship points over Barrichello and Coulthard, tied for second place.
 Frentzen moved past his compatriot Heidfeld for fourth.
-In the Constructors' Championship, Ferrari further increased their advantage over McLaren to 19 points while Jordan passed Sauber for third and Williams in fifth registered their first points of the season with Ralf Schumacher's fifth-place finish with fifteen races left in the season.
+In the World Constructors' Championship, Ferrari further increased their advantage over McLaren to 19 championship points while Jordan passed Sauber for third and Williams in fifth registered their first championship points of the season with Ralf Schumacher's fifth-place finish with fifteen races left in the season.

 Race classification

 Drivers who scored championship points are denoted in bold.